Connect to an OAuth2 API

 - Choose a name for your custom connection and enter it in the Name field.
 The other values will be provided by your API platform.
 Typically you will need to begin by creating an “app”, after which the API will give you a Client ID and Client Secret.

-- During this setup process, your API platform may request that you enter a callback URL.
-This is the callback URL:
+- During this setup process, your API platform may request that you enter a redirect or callback URL.
+This is the URL:

 - Every API will work a bit differently, but as an example of what to look out for, if you were connecting to the Google Analytics API, you’d first create an app and register it using the Google API Console.
 Google then provides the client ID and a client secret, and you’d read their documentation to find the following base and token URLs: